sozdayka/react-native-button-spinner/README.md

 - `above-text`
 - `below-text`

-Position button spinner  if not use customSpinnerComponent.
+The positions of the button spinner  if the customSpinnerComponent is not used.

 |        Type         | Default |